MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   code must be redownloaded into a new CSV that will be renamed as gbif_DC_post-georef.csv.
 Some of the existing coordinates may also be affected by running GEOLocate, so a second supplementary script (1.3) will help check for errors.

-## 2.compile_occurrence_point_datasets
+## 2.1.compile_occurrence_point_datasets
-  Purpose: Using the FIA data compiled in step 1, and occurrence data from other sources (gbif, consortium, idigbio, bonap, A. Hipp, exsitu, natureserve, redlist, usdaplants, other), we will make a larger stacked data frame containing all the occurrence data we will need to make our model.
+  Purpose: Using the FIA and GBIF data compiled in step 1.1 and 1.2, as well as occurrence data from other sources (gbif, consortium, idigbio, bonap, A. Hipp, exsitu, natureserve, redlist, usdaplants, other), we will make a larger stacked data frame containing all the occurrence data we will need to make our model.
 Column names will be made uniform.

   Input: all csv files from in_use_occurrence_raw folder in Google Drive, PLOT.csv (for use in FIA section)

+  Output: occurrence_compiled.csv in in-use_occurrence_compiled folder on Google Drive
-  Output: single csv containing uniform occurrence data for 28 species of interest from several sources
+              containing uniform occurrence data for 28 species of interest from several sources To be used in script 2.2 below.

-  Column names: dataset, basis, source, genus, species, year, state, county, locality, lat, long, uncert_m, issue, species_no
+  Output Column names: dataset, genus, species, decimalLongitude, decimalLatitude, basisOfRecord, year, locality,
+                institutionCode, gps_determ, occurrenceRemarks, coordinateUncertaintyInMeters, stateProvince,
+                county, speciesKey, synonyms, fia_codes, order, family, specificEpithet, intraspecificEpithet, scientificName, collectionCode, datasetName, catalogNumber, recordNumber, georeferenceSources,
+                individualCount, countryCode, municipality, locationRemarks, habitat, fieldNotes, issue, scientificNameAuthorship, geodeticDatum, country, dataQualityScore

   Packages: dplyr, rgbif, ridigbio, data.table, tidyr, lubridate